 MOD IAP/34A1/25

-RESOLUTION 30 (Rev. Guadalajara, 2010)
+RESOLUTION 30 (Rev. busan, 2014)

 Special measures for the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 considering

-United Nations resolutions on programmes of action for the least developed countries (LDCs), small island developing states (SIDS), landlocked developing countries (LLDCs) and countries with economies in transition,
+a) United Nations resolutions on programmes of action for the least developed countries (LDCs), small island developing states (SIDS), landlocked developing countries (LLDCs) and countries with economies in transition,

+b) Resolution 68/198 of the United Nations Assembly on information and communication technologies for development;

+c) Resolution 68/220 of the United Nations Assembly on science, technology, and innovation for development;

+d) Resolution 135 (Rev. Busan, 2014) of the present Conference on ITU’s role in the development of telecommunications/information and communication technologies, in providing technical assistance and advice to developing countries and in implementing relevant national, regional and interregional projects,

 recognizing

 the importance of telecommunications/information and communication technologies (ICTs) for the development of the countries concerned,